petkovacs19/rnn-model/README.md

 # rnn-model
-A Recurrent Neural Network for training and sampling character-level language models in Tensorflow
+A Recurrent Neural Network for training and sampling character-level language models in Tensorflow.

+In the example below we use a list of dutch cities as input and we generate new city names by learning the character level patterns in the existing names.
+The model generates new sequences of characters using the patterns in the input sequence.

 ## Usage
 The model has been implemented using python and tensorflow and structured to two parts: training and sampling.